tdepuyt/maritimechartservice-sample-viewer/README.md

 * 10.4/10.4.1 - Text Groups is not supported on the client side so you will need to turn this option off.
 * 10.5 - Label Contours is not supported on the client side so you will need to turn this option off.
 * 10.5.1 - All options are supported.
+## * 10.6 - All options are supported.

 ## Search widget:

 The search widget is now supported on all versions with one exception.
-Searching on national object name is only supported in 10.5 and 10.5.1.
+Searching on national object name is only supported in versions 10.5 and greater.

 ## Additional Deployment steps for the Identify widget: